Verifiable affirmative action in centralized school admissions: The Model

+\paragraph{Mechanism} When defining mechanisms, we assume that only students' preferences are unknown to policymakers.
+A \textbf{mechanism} specifies a strategy space $\Sigma_i$ for each student $i$ along with a function $\psi$ that selects an outcome for each strategy vector $(\sigma_1,\sigma_2,\ldots,\sigma_n)\in \times_{i\in \I}\Sigma_i$.
+A mechanism is said to satisfy an axiom defined for an outcome if the outcome it finds for every strategy vector satisfies the same axiom.
 When $\Sigma_i$ equals the domain of preferences for all $i\in \I$, we call $\psi$ a \textbf{direct mechanism}.
-In the paper, we assume that all strict preferences are possible and use $\mathcal{R}$ to denote this preference domain.
-A direct mechanism $\psi$ is \textbf{strategy-proof} if, for any preference profile $P_\I\in \mathcal{R}^\I$ and any student $i\in \I$, $\psi_i(P_\I) R_i \psi_i(P'_i,P_{-i})$ for any $P'_i\neq P_i$.
-Two direct mechanisms are called \textbf{equivalent} if they find an identical matching for every preference profile.
+In the paper, we assume that all strict preferences are possible and use $\mathcal{R}$ to denote this domain.
+A direct mechanism $\psi$ is \textbf{strategy-proof} if, for any preference profile $P_\I\in \mathcal{R}^\I$, any student $i\in \I$, and any possible manipulation $P'_i\neq P_i$, $\psi_i(P_\I) R_i \psi_i(P'_i,P_{-i})$.
+Two direct mechanisms are called \textbf{equivalent} if they find an identical outcome for every preference profile.

-This paper will discuss mechanisms that use different strategy spaces.
-Section \ref{section:sequential} discusses mechanisms that require students to report a pair of preference lists.
-Section \ref{section:simultaneous} discusses direct mechanisms where students report a single preference list.
+In the paper, we will discuss mechanisms that use different strategy spaces.
+Specifically, we will study mechanisms that require students to submit a \textit{pair} of preference lists and that admit students to schools in two stages.
+We refer to them as \textbf{sequential mechanisms}.
+We will also study direct mechanisms and refer to them as \textbf{simultaneous mechanisms}, since they require students to submit a single preference list and assign them in one stage.